 The regular music program at BCA is like any excellent music department, with several music electives and activities available to every student here on campus (in all 7 programs).
 Keep reading to find out more about our music program.

 We currently offer 25 music courses.
 Most are available to all students on campus, while 5 are exclusive to AVPA-M students.

-Electives available to all students: Concert Choir, Chamber Choir, Concert Band, Jazz Band, Orchestra, Guitar & Mandolin Orchestra, 6 chamber ensembles, Pit Orchestra (musical), Guitar Class (I, II, III), Musicians Workshop (build musical instruments), AP Music Theory, Advanced Problems in Music Theory, Music & Society, Digital Recording Lab, Ukulele Cafe, History of Rock Music.
+Electives available to all students: Concert Choir, Chamber Choir, Concert Band, Jazz Band, Orchestra, Guitar & Mandolin Orchestra, 6 chamber ensembles, Pit Orchestra (musical), Guitar Class (I, II, III), Musicians Workshop (solder music devices, build musical instruments), AP Music Theory, Advanced Problems in Music Theory, Music & Society (history), Digital Recording Lab, Ukulele Cafe, History of Rock Music.

 Exclusive to AVPA-Music students: Musicianship, Digital Keyboarding, Digital Recording Lab (exclusive section), Electronic Music Synthesis, Conducting, Senior Music Seminar.

 Are there any special music opportunities at BCA?